How to Set Up an IRS Payment Plan Through TaxAct

 To avoid getting stuck with a hefty tax bill again, here are a few simple steps you could take to help reduce your taxable income next year:

 - Change your withholding on Form W-4 with your employer

-- Check if you qualify for the Earned Income Tax Credit (**will link to article once new EITC blog is up)
+- Check if you qualify for the Earned Income Tax Credit

 - Increase your retirement contributions to reduce your taxable income

 - Find unique ways to gift throughout the tax year